Shanghai Chinese Medicine Guide for expats.

 TCM covers much more than just herbal medicine.
 It also includes acupuncture, nutritional theory for your diet, traditional physical exercises, remedial massage and more.

-We have a list of Shanghai Chinese medicine service providers at the end of this article.
+We have a list of Shanghai Chinese medicine hospitals and clinics at the end of this article.

 Not everyone believes in the scientific basis for traditional Chinese medicine, but trying out some TCM medicines and TCM therapies while here often convinces expats that there is some truth behind it.

 Some expats even sign up for short- or long-term courses to learn more about the subject.

 One Shanghai expat, Doris Rathgeber, took it a step further; she became a fully-fledged traditional Chinese medicine doctor, and opened her own TCM clinics in Shanghai; Body & Soul Medical Clinics.

 TCM is protected in the Chinese constitution and promoted by the Chinese government.
 Article 21 of China's constitution states: "The state develops medical and health services, promotes modern medicine and traditional Chinese medicine... all for the protection of the people's health."